usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 - Includes suggested action steps that you might want to take to prepare to comply with the rule.
 While complying with the rule is mandatory, the action steps in this document are not mandatory.
 - Can help get you started.
 There will probably be many other steps that your public entity will want to take to ensure compliance with the rule.
-- Links to helpful materials from the World Wide Web Consortium (or “W3C”), which is the organization that published the technical requirements that public entities will have to meet under this rule.
-The technical requirements are called the Web Content Accessibility Guidelines Version 2.1 Level AA (or “WCAG 2.1 Level AA”).
+- Links to helpful materials from the [World Wide Web Consortium](https://www.w3.org) (or “W3C”), which is the organization that published the technical requirements that public entities will have to meet under this rule.
+The technical requirements are called the [Web Content Accessibility Guidelines Version 2.1 Level AA](https://www.w3.org/TR/2018/REC-WCAG21-20180605/){% fn 1 %} (or “WCAG 2.1 Level AA”).
 Although WCAG includes the word “guidelines,” complying with WCAG 2.1 Level AA is required under this rule.

 ## Why compliance is important

 - Complying with this rule will help your state or local government better serve all members of your community, including people with visual, auditory, physical, speech, cognitive, and neurological disabilities.
 - Barriers to accessing services online affect people’s day-to-day lives.
 For example, when an online form is not designed accessibly, it can prevent someone with a disability from completing and submitting the form.
-The W3C has resources illustrating how barriers to web accessibility affect people with disabilities.
+The W3C has [resources](https://www.w3.org/wai/people/) illustrating how barriers to web accessibility affect people with disabilities.
 - Web and mobile app inaccessibility can also make it harder for state and local governments to function.
 For example, if a state government’s online tax form is inaccessible to people with disabilities, it can make it hard for the government to efficiently collect taxes.
 - When state and local governments comply with this rule, people with disabilities will have much more reliable access to critical government services like registering to vote, attending public schools and universities, applying for government benefits, requesting that potholes be filled, watching public hearings, and many more.
 State and local governments will also be able to function better.
 The suggested action steps in this resource can help your public entity get there.